 One nice aspect of this app is you can try it for free without the need to create an account.
 This is great if you just want to set aside 15 minutes or so for a timed meditation or body scan.
 I prefer to start out with these models to see if I actually like the service.
 When I first started with Headscape, I wasn’t sure I had the discipline to maintain a practice or that I would see any benefit.
 This is also one reason I don’t jump to annual subscription plans despite the savings.
 Some things you just need to try for a period of time.

-When you first go to the Calm web site, you’re greeted with beautiful imagery and sound.
+When you first go to the Calm website, you’re greeted with beautiful imagery and sound.
 In some ways, it reminds me of Momentum.
 The background also has motion.
 The example below would have the waves slowly roll in with the sound.
 The web app is simple and has few controls.
 You can either login , change the background image or screen width and volume. .
 After that, it’s as simple as clicking the Begin button.

 Once you click Begin, you’re greeted with a wide variety of programs and guides.
 I’ve not included them all here as the list is long and changes.
 The graphic below is a sampling.
 The meditations are broken down into various categories .
-Within a category you’ll see specific meditations and a short description .
+Within a category, you’ll see specific meditations and a short description .
 In some cases, the meditation is part of a program such as 7 Days of Calm.
 To the right of each meditation or series is an icon indicating if it’s free or paid .

 Calm – The Paid Version

-After trying the free web app for a bit, I decided to purchase a subscription which allows access to all the programs.
+After trying the free web app for a bit, I decided to purchase a subscription that allows access to all the programs.
 One I particularly like is the “Daily Calm”.
 It’s a short meditation that ends with a nice quote.

 Apart from the obvious benefit of getting access to all the programs and guides, you also get a stats panel.
 At first, I thought this was over the top and some sort of gamification play.
 However, on about day 54, I missed a day and became annoyed.
 It reminded me of an article I read about Jerry Seinfeld having a goal to write a joke every day except I wasn’t laughing.
 All the same, I was grateful I had done a habit for 53 days straight.